sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 </p>

-After repeating the prediction on more test images, it is revealed that the performance of
+After repeating the prediction on more test images, it is revealed that the performance of this pipeline is much better than image processing techniques results.
+However, the predicted number plates are sensitive to the hyper parameter called `conf` which is the confidence level of prediction.
+If it is set too small, noises can be recognized as character.
+On the other hand, by setting it to too high values, some character or numbers inside the license plate will be missed.

 Note: For this step, `LPR-using-yolov7.ipynb` is used.